 - You want to open after 11pm to 5am, serving hot food or drink, either in a restaurant, café or takeaway

 - You want to serve alcohol.
 You will require a premises licence and a personal licence

 - You want to allow regulated entertainment, ie recorded or live music, dancing etc on the premises

 - You want to place tables and chairs on the highway

-- The precise nature of the use proposed (which should be specified in the planning application) including opening hours
+- the precise nature of the use proposed (which should be specified in the planning application), including opening hours, is given

-- Suitable off-street parking can be provided, or there is sufficient on-street parking
+- suitable off-street parking is or can be provided where there is insufficient on-street parking and

 - it would not cause inconvenience or danger on the public highway as a result of the additional stopping and manoeuvring of vehicles.